-I've spent a few years now perfecting this recipe to get the cookie soft and full of flavor and balancing the marshmallow and chocolate without over powering the cookie and I think I finally got it where I want it!
-Recently I tried orange zest in the recipe and it seemed to bring out some extra flavor.—Lynsay Benson, Minnetonka, Minnesota
+I’ve spent a few years now perfecting this recipe to get a soft, flavorful cookie while balancing the marshmallow and chocolate so they don’t overpower the cookie.
+I think I finally got it!
+Recently I added orange zest—it really complements the other flavors. —Lynsay Benson, Minnetonka, Minnesota

 Total TimePrep: 30 min. + chilling Bake: 10 min./batch + cooling

 - 2 tablespoons molasses

 - 1/4 teaspoon pepper